 Submit an application for admissions (curriculum) or registration form (continuing education), and be accepted into an approved program of study.

 Submit an official high school transcript or High School Equivalency Diploma scores to the Registrar’s Office.
 Official transcripts from all previous colleges attended and/or a Joint Services Transcript for college credit obtained while in the military are also required as determined by the VA School Certifying Official.
 Foreign transcripts must be translated and evaluated for course equivalencies by an approved educational evaluation service.

 Provide the VA School Certifying Official your Certificate of Eligibility and Form DD214.

-Disabled veterans attending under Vocational Rehabilitation must have the approval of a VR&E counselor at the VA before payment of benefits may be authorized.
+Disabled veterans attending under Veteran Readiness & Employment (VR&E) must have the approval of a VR&E counselor at the VA before payment of benefits may be authorized.

 Interruption of Veteran’s Benefits Due to Unsatisfactory Progress